muhtasimadil/alfolio/_pages/about.md

 Hi!
 This is Muhtasim Ahmed Adil.
 Some people call me "Muhtasim", some call me "Adil", some call me "Invincible".

-Currently studying Computer Science at Brac University, Dhaka, Bangladesh.
-Very interested in DeFi.
+Currently studying Computer Science at Brac University, BD.
+I'm heavily interested in DeFi.

 On my free time, I worry about society and remorse on how I can't have any impact.
 I like to take long walks, occasionally run, and like to think I have a good taste in music.

-Feel free to reach me on Facebook or through Email. :) <:smiley:>
+Feel free to reach me on Facebook or through Email. :)